 GNOME is a desktop platform for Unix and GNU/Linux, delivering a high level of usability through consistency of application interfaces, as well as interoperability.
-The GNOME Foundation, initiated in August 2000, brought together many of the major Unix vendors, including Sun Microsystems, IBM, HP and Compaq, to support the further development of GNOME.
-Sun (later acquired by Oracle), for example, identified the GNOME desktop as the standard for Solaris, one of the most popular commercial versions of Unix at the time %
+The GNOME Foundation, initiated in August 2000, brought together many of the major Unix vendors of the time, including Sun Microsystems, IBM, HP and Compaq, to support the further development of GNOME.
+Sun (later acquired by Oracle), for example, identified the GNOME desktop as the standard for Solaris, one of the most popular commercial versions of Unix at the time.

 While GNOME applications share the same look-and-feel, you can

 choose the theme for that look-and-feel to suit your own style.
 Many